apache/pulsar/site2/docs/admin-api-schemas.md

 ```

 </TabItem>
 </Tabs>
 ````

 ### Delete a schema

-To delete a schema for a topic, you can use one of the following methods.

 :::note

-In any case, the **delete** action deletes **all versions** of a schema registered for a topic.
+In any case, the `delete` action deletes **all versions** of a schema registered for a topic.

 :::

+To delete a schema for a topic, you can use one of the following methods.

 ````mdx-code-block
 <Tabs groupId="api-choice"